Office: 216 Willard O. Eddy Hall

 Department: Ethnic Studies

-RESEARCH: Health disparities including: sexual violence, child maltreatment, drug endangered children and microaggressions experienced by Natives.
+RESEARCH: Health disparities including: sexual violence, child maltreatment, intersectionality, drug endangered children, racial microaggressions experienced by Natives, qualitative inquiry and Indigenous research methods.

-TEACHING: ETST 541 Gender, Violence, and Indigenous Peoples, ETST 502 Research Methods, ETST 493 Ethnic Studies Research Methods and Writing, ETST 444/SOC 444 Federal Indian Law and Policy, ETST 425 Indigenous Film and Video, ETST 352/SOWK 352 Indigenous Women, Children, and Tribes, ETST 240 Native American Cultural Expressions, ETST 120 Native American Education.
+TEACHING: ETST 541 Gender, Violence, and Indigenous Peoples, ETST 502 Research Methods, ETST 493 Ethnic Studies Research Methods and Writing, ETST 444/SOC 444 Federal Indian Law and Policy, ETST 425 Indigenous Film and Video, ETST 352/SOWK 352 Indigenous Women, Children, and Tribes, ETST 260 Contemporary Indigenous Issues, ETST 240 Native American Cultural Expressions, ETST 120 Native American Education.

-Roe Bubar, J.D. is Associate Professor of Ethnic Studies, Joint Appointed in the School of Social Work and Affiliate Faculty in Womens Studies.
-Roe is a nationally recognized trainer and expert in interviewing Indigenous children in child sexual abuse cases and her research interests include sexual violence, child maltreatment in tribal communities, womyn of color feminisms.
-Her current research projects include sexual assault of Indigenous women/children, Native youth and STDs, drug endangered children in tribal communities and examining professional power in social work relationships.
+Roe Bubar, J.D. is Professor of Ethnic Studies, Joint Appointed in the School of Social Work and Affiliate Faculty in Women's Studies.
+Roe is a nationally recognized trainer and expert in interviewing children in child sexual abuse cases and her research interests include sexual violence, child maltreatment in tribal communities, and womyn of color feminisms.
+Her current research projects include sexual assault of Indigenous women/children, Native youth and STDs, racial and gendered microaggressions and Indigenous peoples, and examining professional power in social work relationships.
 Roe is a licensed attorney and mediator and she works with state, federal and tribal agencies.

 B.A.
 University of New Hampshire, J.D.
 University of Colorado, Mediation Certification Colorado State University